Get to know your customers.

 Goals and challenges

 - What are their primary goals?
 What is they are trying to achieve within the scope of their role?
 Remember, your business exists to make your ideal client’s job easier.
-For example, if you are a manufacturer producing private label supplements, your persona’s goal may be to find and work with a factory that offers bespoke designs.

 - Secondary goal